Collateral-Damage/Base-Repository/Community-Dev.md

 * http://www.feed-the-beast.com/ - Used for forum discussions
 * https://slack.com/ - Used for team communications
 * https://github.com/ - Used for pack development
+* https://multimc.org/ - Used for easy manipulation of many minecraft instances.
+Not required, but suggested.

 Once you have an account on the websites above, simply submit an issue to this repository tagged [Application] (Your web name) and answer the following questions: